Dialog-IF/aamachine/readme.txt

 	files starting with version 0g/01.
 The filename ending is .aastory.
 	Support for the widely used and historically important Z-machine remains, and will not go away.
-But stories compiled for the Å-machine look better on the web, and are smaller and potentially faster on vintage hardware (the latter claim is unsubstantiated at the moment, but it has been an important design principle).
+But stories compiled for the Å-machine look better on the web, and are smaller and faster on vintage hardware.

 	In a sense, the Å-machine is to Dialog what Glulx is to Inform 7.
 It eliminates the tight restrictions on story size, and extends the basic